ferbal02/testcardsgame/README.md

 The UI will show you a description of the 3 operations available with a friendly interface to interact with it.
 - /deck -> Create new deck  and returns the new deck as reponse.
 (POST request)
 - /deck/{uuid} -> Returns the requested Deck if exists, otherwise returns error.
 (GET request)
 - /deck/{uuid}/cards -> Returns as many cards from a deck as requested.
 If deck not found or too many cards requested returns error.
+(GET request)

 ## Improvements
 Due to the expected excercise time, there are some improvements that I would add to the program in normal conditions: